elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.i2} Dead in full bloom of sisal.
+- {:.i2} Dead in the full bloom of sisal.

 - {:.sp} The Woman Reciter.